Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Girard power side awnings are an essential outdoor upgrade for the vehicle

-- Newly styled furniture adds comfort and luxury to the RV
+- Newly styled furniture adds comfort and luxury travel to the RV

 - Not much room for tabletop dining